ORGAN SYSTEMS

 SCIATICA

-Throbbing or shooting pain that radiates down one leg or both legs is the hallmark of sciatica.
+SCIATICA Throbbing or shooting pain that radiates down one leg or both legs is the hallmark of sciatica.
 The sciatic nerves, which begin at the base of the spinal cord and end in the feet, are the largest nerves in the body.
 Pressure on a disk in the lower back or a ruptured disk can produce sciatica, which is sometimes accompanied by numbness and weakness.
 Other causes include osteoarthritis and tumors.
+ORTHODOX MEDICINE: Painkillers,...

 OSTEOPOROSIS

-The onset of menopause hastens the normal bone thinning process of aging because the ovaries stop producing the female hormone estrogen, which helps to retain bone mass.
+OSTEOPOROSIS The onset of menopause hastens the normal bone thinning process of aging because the ovaries stop producing the female hormone estrogen, which helps to retain bone mass.
 Bone brittleness and weakness make you especially prone to fractures of the spine, hip, wrist, and other bones.
+Underweight Caucasian women over 50 who smoke and exercise seldom or not at all face the greatest risk of developing osteoporosis.
+If you have a diet...

 ARTHRITIS

-An umbrella term for more than 100 joint disorders, arthritis is generally an inflammation of one or more joints.
+ARTHRITIS An umbrella term for more than 100 joint disorders, arthritis is generally an inflammation of one or more joints.
 It van affect virtually any joint, and symptoms range from mild aches and stiffness to severe pain and crippling deformity.
+Osteoarthritis, also known as degenerative joint disease, is the most common arthritic disorder.
+Rheumatoid arthritis is one of the most debilitating forms of the disease.
+It...

 PSORIASIS

-A skin disorder recognized by its dry, silver, scaly patches, psoriasis involves the rapidly accelerated growth of new skin layers at a rate too fast for old skin to be shed.
+PSORIASIS A skin disorder recognized by its dry, silver, scaly patches, psoriasis involves the rapidly accelerated growth of new skin layers at a rate too fast for old skin to be shed.
 The scalp, hands, armpits, elbows, knees, lower back, buttocks, and other areas may be affected.
+The genetic tendency may exist for psoriasis, which often appears initially in early adulthood and tends to recur.
+In general, it produces little physical discomfort...

 ATHLETE'S FOOT